 Oil droplets are naturally known to resist water as water and oil are not miscible when mixed together.
 The same theory applies in the case of shoes.
 You can use various types of oils like coconut or mink oil, mineral oil, to increase their lifespan.

-However, while applying make sure to use an applicant like a brush that uses only meager amounts of oil and is evenly dispersed on the surface to avoid overuse.
+However, while applying make sure to use an applicant like a brush that uses only meagre amounts of oil and is evenly dispersed on the surface to avoid overuse.

 There are various types of oils that are even available in hardened block form.
 You can use these blocks to rub across the surface of the shoe.
 Oil also imparts a beautiful shine on the shoe surface making the leather look as glossy as new.